Rio Tinto (corporation): Financial results

-Environment

-Mining
+Environmental issues

+Grasberg Mine – Indonesia

-Rio Tinto has been widely criticised by environmental groups and at least one national government for the environmental impacts of its mining activities.
-The most high-level environmental criticism to date has come from the government of Norway, which divested itself from Rio Tinto shares and banned further investment due to environmental concerns.
+Rio Tinto has been criticised by the government of Norway, which divested itself from Rio Tinto shares and banned further investment due to environmental concerns.
 Claims of severe environmental damages related to Rio Tinto's engagement in the Grasberg mine in Indonesia led the Government Pension Fund of Norway to exclude Rio Tinto from its investment portfolio.
 The fund, which is said to be the world's second-largest pension fund, sold shares in the company valued at 4.85 billion kr (US$855 million) to avoid contributing to environmental damages caused by the company.

-Rio Tinto disputes the claims of environmental damage at the Grasberg mine, and states that the company has long maintained an excellent record on environmental issues.
+Rio Tinto disputes the claims of environmental damage at the Grasberg mine.

-After the former Panguna copper and gold mine in Bougainville, Papua New Guinea, which was abandoned by Rio Tinto in 1989, caused flooding, pollution of water wells and river poisoning, residents of the region filed a request for investigation with the Australian government in September 2020.